 Turkey chokes tighten the shot pattern for a greater chance of lethality with a big, singular, typically grounded bird.
 This differs from more spread-out patterns that might be better for smaller birds in flight, like quail.

 As far as shotguns themselves go, specific turkey guns are available.
-The Mossberg 940 Pro Turkey ($1,120) is new for 2022, and it boasts a lot of features that turkey hunters love.
+The Mossberg 940 Pro Turkey ($1,120) boasts a lot of features that turkey hunters love.
 This includes mounts for a sight, a semiautomatic auto-loading platform, and oversized accessories to accommodate gloves.

 Another option is Winchester’s Long Beard XR.
 It has easily become one of the top turkey loads industry-wide.